This post may contain affiliate links. Please read my disclosure.

 Needless to say, it was a winner!

-If you love hummus and you love pumpkin pie, you will double love this pumpkin pie hummus!
+If you love hummus and you love pumpkin pie, you will double love this hummus!

-To make it, chop pecans and toast with sprinkled cinnamon and sugar.
+Start by chopping pecans and toasting them in a skillet with sprinkled cinnamon and sugar.

 Then, rinse and drain canned chickpeas, removing the skins (if desired).
 I usually don’t remove the skins but I made this hummus both ways and the skinless way definitely results in a smoother hummus.

 Add chickpeas, pumpkin, brown sugar, cinnamon, nutmeg and salt to your food processor.
 Begin by processing on low, slowly adding in sunflower oil.
 Scrape the sides as needed and continue to process on high until smooth and no chunks remain.

 Transfer to serving bowl and top with the toasted pecans.

-For the ultimate pumpkin pie experience, serve with graham crackers.
+For the ultimate pumpkin pie experience, serve with vegan graham crackers (gluten-free too if needed).
 Mmm.
 The crust.

 - 1/4 cup unsalted pecans (chopped)